proteinreport/proteinreport.org/content/events/appetite-disruption-protein-revolution/index.md

 weight: 5000
 uuid: 7554
 ---
-<p>The FAIRR Initiative and UKSIF are delighted to invite you to an event on the importance of the alternative proteins market as both a growth driver and climate-risk mitigation tool for leading food companies worldwide.</p>
+The FAIRR Initiative and UKSIF are delighted to invite you to an event on the importance of the alternative proteins market as both a growth driver and climate-risk mitigation tool for leading food companies worldwide.

-<p><strong>Time: </strong>Sep.
-2, 2020 1:00PM British Summer Time</p>
+**Time: **Sep.
+2, 2020 1:00PM British Summer Time